Best Softshell Jackets of 2024/25

 What we didn't like: fit

-We tested the COl Becchei Hybrid jacket against others in our test, and the main feature that is different here is that rather than being a full softshell, there is some strategically placed insulation in the chest and arms for added warmth.
+We tested the COl Becchei Hybrid jacket, and the main feature that is different here is that rather than being a full softshell, there is some strategically placed insulation in the chest and arms for added warmth.

 This jacket has top-of-the-line performance and durability; it maintains a good balance of weather protection and breathability, performing well in light rain and higher exertion activities.
 Thanks to that added insulation, it’s the warmest in our test.